 To Save Time… Use The Search Box Above.

-South Carolina Warrant Search (Bench and Arrest).
+Warrant Search In South Carolina (Bench and Arrest).

-An arrest warrant is an affidavit explaining a crime has been perpetrated by the person named in the paperwork.
+An arrest warrant in South Carolina is an affidavit explaining a crime has been perpetrated by the person named in the paperwork.
 A judge or a magistrate must sign the affidavit for the arrest warrant to become real.
 The arrest warrant in South Carolina is completed by a public officer who can arrest the individual named on the affidavit and transfer them to the city jail.

 South Carolina Statewide Warrant Search System.